TheTastyWaffle/swirl-vue/README.md

 but in any case the content is mandatory.
 You should avoid copy-pasting code from it and making your own components with your own ideas.

+I even recommend to delete the 'front' folder after having a look, as you will learn a lot more by yourself 👨‍🎓 (the repository will never give you up, do not worry 🙃)

 ## Description
 Basic ~RESTful api handled with JSON as data.

 ## Usage
 Use yarn preferably.

 By default, back-end runs on port 8080, front-end on port 8081.
-Endpoints are hardcoded, if need be you will need to changes those ports manually.
+Endpoints are hardcoded, if need be you will need to changes those ports manually 😕.